nexiality/documentation/release/nexial-core-v2.4.changelog.md

 - removed wrong deprecated logs from `desktop.useTable()`

 #### Improvements
-- removed `java.awt.headless=true` from .commons.cmd|ssh in order to support Robot-based type key
+- removed `java.awt.headless=true` from .commons.cmd and .commons.ssh in order to support Robot-based type key
 - enhanced to support the rendering of multi-line or wrapped text in execution output (Excel).
 - execution output color update for description column; now *NOT* as similar as a FAIL step
 - minor console output enhancement to highlight (in blue) any execution abort messages and reasons.